Brought to you by:

 Shifting to using prior-prior year (PPY) income information on the FAFSA has been a fundamental precept of NASFAA’s larger advocacy platform since 2013.
 After years of working to impress upon lawmakers the benefits of PPY, NASFAA in 2016-17 saw the fruits of its labor as the Department of Education (ED) put PPY into place for students across the country applying for federal student aid.
 NASFAA Now, our newly published annual impact report, is filled with association data, accomplishments, and compelling original content that can't be found anywhere else.
 Read more about the first year of PPY implementation on pages 12 and 13.

-The NASFAA office will be closed on Friday, November 10 for the Veterans Day federal holiday.
-The NASFAA website and other online services will still be available, but NASFAA's Today's News will not be sent and technical and membership support will not be available until the office reopens on Monday, November 13.
+The NASFAA office will be closed on Monday, November 12 in observance of the Veterans Day federal holiday.
+The NASFAA website and other online services will still be available, but NASFAA's Today's News will not be sent and technical and membership support will not be available until the office reopens on Tuesday, November 13.

 The Department of Education announced the availability of the 2017-2018 Federal Student Aid Handbook Appendices F and G.